loda-lang/loda-programs/CONTRIBUTING.md

 ## 2. Program Development (Assembler)

 If you would like to implement an existing integer sequence in LODA, please go ahead!
-You should first check if there exists already aprogram for it.
+You should first check if there exists already a program for it.
 Please included a comment in the second line "Coded manually" to mark it as hand-written.
 You can also include your name there is you like.
 You can take a look at the programs for [A000010](https://github.com/ckrause/loda/blob/master/programs/oeis/000/A000010.asm) or [A030103](https://github.com/ckrause/loda/blob/master/programs/oeis/030/A030103.asm) for examples.
 When implementing your program, use